-One Dumb Comment Don’t Stop No Show: Dray Michele Is Continuing Her Thirst Trapping After Getting Dropped By Fenty And We’ll Take It
+One Dumb Comment Don’t Stop No Show: Draya Michele Is Continuing Her Thirst Trapping After Getting Dropped By Fenty And We’ll Take It

 Draya Michele Continues Post-Controversy Thirst Traps

-One Dumb Comment Don’t Stop No Show: Dray Michele Is Continuing Her Thirst Trapping After Getting Dropped By Fenty And We’ll Take It
+One Dumb Comment Don’t Stop No Show: Draya Michele Is Continuing Her Thirst Trapping After Getting Dropped By Fenty And We’ll Take It

 It’s been a few weeks since Draya Michele went out and made an entire fool of herself by speculating about the situation between Megan Thee Stallion and Tory Lanez: